ManikantaAdimulam/Diet/README.md

 # How to start:
  * Clone or Download repository.
- * npm install or yarn install in roo directory
+ * npm install or yarn install in root directory
  * react-native run-ios (or) react-native run-android

 **Note:-** This application not tested in android till now.